Minute and second of arc: Symbols and abbreviations

 In celestial navigation, seconds of arc are rarely used in calculations, the preference usually being for degrees, minutes, and decimals of a minute, for example, written as 42° 25.32′ or 42° 25.322′.
 This notation has been carried over into marine GPS and aviation GPS receivers, which normally display latitude and longitude in the latter format by default.
+However, degrees, minutes, seconds (DMS notation) is not uncommon.

 Common examples

 In general, by simple trigonometry, it can be derived that the angle $\theta$ subtended by an object of diameter or length $d$ at a distance $D$ is given by the following expression: